2020 AMAs: Katy Perry Delivers Moving First Performance Since Giving Birth

 The singer took the 2020 AMAs stage on Sunday night alongside country superstar Darius Rucker to sing a reimagined version of her new song "Only Love."
 She showed off her impressive vocals throughout the duet, rocking an all-denim look.

-Prior to the awards show, Katy revealed on Instagram that she'd be dedicating the special performance to her father, sharing a throwback photo of herself as a baby with her dad.
+Prior to the awards show, Perry revealed on Instagram that she'd be dedicating the special performance to her father, sharing a throwback photo of herself as a baby with her dad.

-Katy welcomed a baby of her own, daughter Daisy, with fiance Orlando Bloom in August.
+Perry welcomed a baby of her own, daughter Daisy, with fiancé Orlando Bloom in August.

 American Music Awards 2020: See Every Star

-Daisy's birth wasn't the only major life event the artist had to celebrate that month: Just days later, Katy dropped her new album Smile.
+Daisy's birth wasn't the only major life event the artist had to celebrate that month: Just days later, Perry dropped her new album "Smile."

 The "Only Love" performance shared special significance, as it marked 10 years since Katy took the stage to debut her now iconic song "Firework" at the AMAs.